XxgabrielxX-kun/BreakUnwaveringLoyalty-mod/README.md

 Capture an Unwaveringly Loyal prisoner
 Open their Prisoner tab
 Select Break unwavering loyalty
-Assign wardens and wait for them to talk
+Assign colonists and wait for them to talk

 Requires Harmony.